jwhevans/mnml.blog/content/posts/20210431-the-matrix-calculus-you-need-for-deep-learning.md

 - machine learning
 ---

-If you are going to take on a project that involves training neural networks and you haven’t used calculus in a few years, or a decade, then [this paper on arXiv.org][1] may be of interest.
+If you are going to take on a project that involves training neural networks and you haven’t used calculus in a few years, or a decade, then [this paper on arXiv.org][1] may be of interest. <!--more-->

 [1]: https://arxiv.org/abs/1802.01528